 AIR INFORMATION: Victor Emanuel Travel is a full-service travel agency and wholly owned subsidiary of Victor Emanuel Nature Tours (VENT).
 Victor Emanuel Travel will be happy to make any domestic or international air travel arrangements from your home and return.
+Please feel free to call the VENT office to confirm your air arrangements.
 Please be sure to check with the VENT office prior to purchasing your air ticket to confirm that the tour is sufficiently subscribed to operate.
 VENT cannot be responsible for any air ticket penalties.